 For a few venues we run courses as private guiding itineraries - ie you book a guide for the required number of days, then we organise you a private trip - please see individual course pages for information.

 When you hire a private guide you can go anywhere and do anything you want (subject to weather, conditions and experience!)
 This is the major advantage of booking your trip in this way and one we feel should be fully exploited.
 If you want recommendations for suitable climbs then we can easily suggest a program for you - or we can plan the trip together around your chosen objectives.

 When you hire a private guide you are responsible for meeting the guides expenses - ie if you wish to make use of the guides vehicle, then fuel costs must be covered.
-When climbing outside the guides seasonal base, you are also responsible for covering travel and accommodation costs - further details can be found on our alpine costs page.
+When climbing outside the guides seasonal base, you are also responsible for covering travel and accommodation costs.
+Typical daily costs for the guides expenses are shown below: